Introduction: The ubiquitous Web and the Allternet

 In his paper entitled “Humanistic Intelligence: WearComp” as a new framework and application for intelligent signal processing” Dr. Mann proposed what he called “Humanistic Intelligence [HI]” as a new signal processing framework in which the processing apparatus is inextricably intertwined with the natural capabilities of our human body and mind.
 Rather than trying to emulate human intelligence, HI recognizes that the human brain is perhaps the best neural network of its kind, and that there are many new signal processing applications within the domain of personal technologies that can make use of this excellent but often overlooked processor.”

 He goes on to explain that “Devices embodying humanistic intelligence are not merely intelligent signal processors that a user might wear or carry in close proximity to the body, but instead, are devices that turn the user into part of an intelligent control system where the user becomes an integral part of the feedback loop.”

-In his blog post entitled “Identity, Privacy & Security by ReDesign”, Dr. Mann presents a brilliant yet simple scenario where “Allan, a blind man, has an EyeBorg Implantable Camera System (Canadian Patent 2313693).
+In his blog post entitled “Identity, Privacy, and Security by ReDesign”, Dr. Mann presents a brilliant yet simple scenario where “Allan, a blind man, has an EyeBorg Implantable Camera System (Canadian Patent 2313693).
 It transmits live video to the “Seeing-Eye People” collective comprised of friends, relatives, and volunteers who take turns to help him see by remotely viewing his video and talking in his telephone earpiece to describe what’s in his environment.
 His wife is confined to a hospital bed and unable to walk, but enjoys ;walking ; by seeing through his eyes as he walks around the neighborhood.